Finding Your Perfect Frame

 Choosing Your New Frames

-If you already own a pair of glasses that you are happy with, the process for choosing the right frame for you is very simple.
+If you already own a pair of glasses that you are happy with, the process of choosing the right frame for you is very simple.
 By checking the frame sizes from your own pair against the sizes indicated on our site, you will be able to find a pair of glasses that fit comfortably, no matter their style!

 We show the dimensions on all our frames (example below).
 Simply measure a frame you have at home and if your frame is within 5mm of the size of the frame on our site, you can safely say it will fit.